HariSekhon/Knowledge-Base/envrc.md

 direnv allow
 ```

-this will edit and approve when you save and exit:
+To edit, will auto-approve when you save and exit:
 ```shell
 direnv edit
 ```